 The reality is that many organisation’s don’t have a shortage of security products, or even people.
 Some of the reasons that they are unable to deliver quality value-for-money services because they lack:

-The concept of information, or cyber, “security” should really be replaced with that of “risk”.
+- Having a risk-based approach that identifies what risks, and the relative impacts of each, that the business needs to address to bring risk down to an acceptable level.The concept of information, or cyber, “security” should really be replaced with that of “risk”.
 In this day-and-age, risk is a part of conducting business and C-level executives are experts in making decisions based on the balance of risk.
 The challenge is that many in information “security” live within a little technical bubble where the grey area of risk acceptance doesn’t gel well with their binary view of either something is “secure” or it isn’t.
 Many who’ve floated to the top in infosec started as firewall or Intrusion Detection System administrators, where either something is permitted to pass or not, or is an attack, or isn’t.
 The concept of accepting certain information risk, because of cost of mitigation exceeds the value mitigated, isn’t something that gels well with someone who’s thinking is conditioned that way.

 C-level executives don’t live in such a discrete world and are used to seeing quantitive analysis, or at least qualitative SWAG estimate, of the risk and the various options for dealing with the risk, and that includes acceptance.
 I’ve seen many people in the information security industry bemoan that they’ve “failed” when they the business does not act as they recommended when they have presented a plan that includes a inherent risk,; the costs and plan for treating the risk with a control; and the remaining residual risk after the control has mitigated the risk.
 As long as they’ve done a good job in preparation, they’ve done their job.